arrrrrmin/lanz-mining/README.md

 DB_PORT="<DB_PORT>"
 ```

-In (1) you have to edit this file, like shown above.
+Edit the `.env` file, like shown above.
+Now you can run `main.py`
-(2) will automatically connect to your db and create the tables.
-From here on,
+, this will automatically connect to your db and create the tables.
-every call of the `pipeline` either through `main.py` with or without `--file`
+From here on, every call of the pipeline either through `main.py`
-argument will write to this database.
+will write to this database.

 ## Example exports